nexmo-community/lex-sample-voice-application/README.md

 This sample application allows you to call a phone number to interact with an Amazon Lex bot using Vonage Voice API, including getting real time transcripts and sentiment analysis.

-This application uses a Lex connector application (more details below) for the actual 2-way audio interaction with the Lex bot.
+This application uses a Lex reference connection code (more details below) for the actual 2-way audio interaction with the Lex bot.

 ## Amazon Lex access